abrie/e-quots/README.md

 **A fully electronic, easier-to-use version of [QUOTS](https://ipcobservationtools.site.apic.org/observation-tools-library/)**.

 ## Background
 Infection control is of serious concern to health care facilities.
 The [CDC](https://cdc.gov) and [APIC](http://https://www.apic.org) developed a set of [Infection Prevention Observation Tools](http://ipcobservationtools.site.apic.org) to augment best practices.
 Known as QUOTS (Quick Observation Tools).
-The worksheets are PDFs on [APIC website](https://ipcobservationtools.site.apic.org/observation-tools-library/).
+The worksheets are available on the [APIC website](https://ipcobservationtools.site.apic.org/observation-tools-library/).

 ## Motivation
-The APIC QUOTS forms are provided as PDF documents.
-They must be printed, completed, and filed by hand.
+The worksheets are PDF documents.
+They must be printed, completed, and archived by hand.
 Paperless would be better.
-This project is an electronic implementation of QUOTS.
-It aims to reduce the neccessary effort of infection control observation.

 ## Implementation
-E-QUOTS is a fillable form with export feature.
+E-QUOTS is a web app; an electronic version of QUOTS with automatic tabulation and export features.
 It requires no proprietary software or downloads.
 Here is a screen shot:

 ![](https://github.com/abrie/e-quots/blob/master/screenshot.png)